top of page

 All views have to do is call the routeTo(_) method and the Router will do the rest.
 It hides how views are created and navigated to (ie: via navigation stack, sheet, full screen cover).

 The object also provides other useful methods for manipulating the navigation stack and dismissing screens programmatically.
+Below is the improved implementation of the Router:

 Site